mattrips/scratchPad/ProtocolConformance 200703.md

 A **protocol requirement** *m* is a statement in the declaration of a protocol that a type declared to conform to the protocol must have a member satisfying *m*.

 If one protocol refines another protocol, the requirements of the latter are not part of the requirements of the former.
 The requirements of a protocol are not overridden by a protocol that refines the protocol.
 Thus, the conformances formed by a refining protocol do not include witnesses for requirements of the refined protocol.

+The grammar

 ## 1.3 Implementations